Fourth of July Events and Fireworks in Asheville, N.C.

 Tips from the locals: The fireworks can best be seen from Pack Square Park.
 There are also some good spots along N. Spruce Street near the intersection with College St. Arrive early and bring a chair or blanket to sit on.
 Parking is available in the parking decks (first hour is free), on the streets, and in private lots.

-Enjoy America's national pastime on Independence Day!
-The Asheville Tourists baseball team (Class A-Colorado Rockies) takes on Rome (GA) at historic McCormick Field in downtown Asheville with a fireworks show to follow.
+Enjoy America's national pastime as you gear up to celebrate Independence Day!
+The Asheville Tourists baseball team (Class A-Colorado Rockies) takes on Lexington at historic McCormick Field in downtown Asheville on July 3 with a fireworks show to follow.
 First pitch is at 7:05 p.m.

 Tips from the locals: Purchase your tickets early.
-The game typically sells out prior to July 4th.
+The game typically sells out.
 Also, bring a blanket.
 When the game ends, you'll have the opportunity to watch the fireworks from the field!

 One of the largest fireworks shows in the area happens over the calm water at Lake Julian Park.
 Arrive early and use the picnic tables, grills, sand volleyball court, horseshoe pits, boat rental and playground.
 The fireworks begin at dark.
 Bring a lawn chair or blanket and find your spot.
 Nearly all spots along the lake offer a great view of the fireworks, which reflect beautifully on the water.
 No coolers are pets may be in the park that evenig.

 Tips from the locals: Park in the lot for Estes Elementary across from Lake Julian Park (parking is not permitted at the Lake itself on July 4th).
 Also, bring a jacket or a sweater!
 Evenings can be cool at the lake, even in July!

 The town recently named "America's Prettiest Small Town" by readers of TripAdvisor, celebrates the Fourth of July in a classic way.
 Family fun begins at 7 p.m.
 Black Mountain hosts a street dance with a live band, games, and food on Sutton Ave. near the old train depot.
 The fireworks will start at dark behind the BI-LO.
 The fireworks can be seen from man places throughout downtown.